testprest/git-tutorial/README.md

-# git-tutorial
+# This is a short GIT Tutorial

-A short GIT Tutorial
+For the Python/Selenium workshop